VWiman/continuity/README.md

 ### Day 5 - 12 Oct

 > Added meta tags and scripts to generate sitemap and robots.txt.
 Added dynamic meta for when the user views a movies details.

+### Day 6 - 13 Oct

+> Implemented GA4, GTM and Cypress.
+Left to do is additonal test, WCAG and commenting.